jacksleight/statamic-bard-texstyle/MIGRATION.md

 The configuration format has changed slightly, however the Bard Paragraph Style format is still supported.
 I recommend updating your configuration to the new format when you can as support may be removed in the future.
 The changes you'll need to make are:

-1. Give each item in the `styles` array a string key.
+* If you were using the `button` option:
-2. Set the `type` option to `paragraph` in each style.
+    1. Add a `type` of `paragraph` to each style.
+    2. Add a key to each style that matches the `button` option, then remove the `button` option.
-3. Set the `always` option in any styles where you weren't using the `button` option.
+* If you weren't using the `button` option:
+    1. Add a `type` of `paragraph` to each style.
+    2. Add a key to each style, this will be the button name.
+    3. Add the `always` option to each style.

 Check the [configuration documentation](https://github.com/jacksleight/statamic-bard-texstyle#configuration) for further details.